General Motors Restoration Packages

 1977 Chevelle El Camino Monte Carlo Camaro Chevy II/Nova

-If your car was originally sold or built in Canada, you will have to contact GM of Canada.
+If your car was originally sold or built in Canada, you will have to contact Vintage Vehicle Services in Canada.
 There is a fee for this service but they'll send you, what I refer to as a 'confirmation sheet' showing when/where the car was built along with all the options it came with.
-Latest information I have of the cost is $73.45 CDN as of July 1, 2010; for U.S dollars, whatever the current exchange rate is.
+Latest information I have of the cost is $119.00 CDN as of October 2013; for U.S dollars, whatever the current exchange rate is.
 See here for more details.

-Chevrolet produced more vehicles than all the other GM divisions combined, and therefore generated a much higher volume of records which were a storage problem.
+Chevrolet produced more vehicles than all the other GM divisions combined and thereby generated a much higher volume of records which were a storage problem.

-After final year production, the build records have very little business value to Chevrolet and therefore were not considered to be high priority for retention.
+After the end of a year's production, the build records have very little business value to Chevrolet and therefore were not considered to be high priority for retention.
 GM record retention policy required the assembly plants to retain said documents for only about six months.
-Some records (including buildsheets) were retained longer at the Corvette assembly plants, St. Louis and Flint.
+Some records (including build sheets) were retained longer at the Corvette assembly plants, St. Louis and Flint.
 However, when Corvette production ceased at these locations, the records were pitched.
-It should be noted that the current Corvette Assembly Plant in Bowling Green, KY, retained the 1981 - present vehicle manifests that are available now through the NCM.
+It should be noted that the current Corvette Assembly Plant in Bowling Green, KY, retained the 1981-present vehicle manifests that are available now through the National Corvette Museum.
 This was against all odds, as there were many movements over the years within GM to destroy them because they had no business value to GM.

 Meanwhile, back at the Tech Center in Warren, Michigan, the Chevrolet Engineering Records Retention Policy called for periodic destruction of non-essential records, of which the build documents were one, and this was carried out on a routine basis.
 The other GM divisions, Cadillac, Pontiac, etc., had much smaller production volumes and interpreted the GM Records Retention Policy differently and therefore retained said documents.